-- The answer is in most cases very little.
-The exception being if there are areas of matted down leaves and debris that are smothering the grass.
+- The answer, in most cases, is very little.
+The exception being the areas of matted down leaves and debris that are smothering the grass.
 These areas should be raked up as soon as possible in the spring.
-A good tip we tell our customers is to lower your mower deck setting one notch and bag the clippings for your first mowing of the year.
-Doing this will clean up all the small leaves, twigs and miscellaneous debris that have accumulated over the winter and will promote an earlier green up of the lawn. ( After the first mowing be sure to raise the mower deck setting back to 3 inches for the rest of the mowing season)
+A good tip we give our customers is to lower your mower deck setting one notch and bag the clippings for your first mowing of the year.
+Doing this will clean up all the small leaves, twigs and miscellaneous debris that have accumulated over the winter and will promote an earlier green up of the lawn.
+(After the first mowing, be sure to raise the mower deck setting back to 3 inches for the rest of the mowing season)

 Should I seed my lawn this spring?

-- The answer in most cases is no. For various reasons fall (August 15th – September 15th) is the best time to seed.
-Lawns with thin turf or bare areas smaller than a foot in diameter will fill in with fertilization and normal spring rain fall.
-Due to the difficulties associated with spring seeding it is recommend that larger bare dirt areas be sodded for best results.
+- Not necessarily.
+For various reasons, fall (August 15th – September 15th) is the best time to seed.
+Lawns with thin turf or bare areas smaller than a foot in diameter will fill in with fertilization and normal spring rainfall.
+Due to the difficulties associated with spring seeding it is recommend that larger bare dirt areas be sodden for best results.

 Should I have my mower blade sharpened